SoNearSonar/SoNearSonar/README.md

 :computer: Likes to learn about technology

+:hammer_and_wrench: Enjoys working with API's

-:fallen_leaf: Enjoys exploring the outdoors
+:fallen_leaf: Loves exploring the outdoors

 :office: University of North Carolina at Charlotte alumni